Back to Use Cases

 Evaluate capital procurement RFQ responses with cited requirement grading.

-Use this workflow when technical fit, commercial structure, and award rationale all need to stay traceable.
+Use this workflow when technical fit, deviations, and award rationale all need to stay traceable.

 Why It Is Hard